2002 Ohio State Buckeyes football team: Michigan

 The regular season finale against the Michigan Wolverines on November 23 logically became the most important of the regular season.
-Michigan was 9-2, with a 6-1 Big Ten record, and ranked 9th in the USA Today poll and 12th in the AP.
-The intensity of the Michigan-Ohio State rivalry was increased by the stakes: a victory by the 12-0 Buckeyes would secure a spot for them in the BCS National Championship game.
+Michigan was 9–2, with a 6–1 Big Ten record, and ranked 9th in the USA Today poll and 12th in the AP.
+The intensity of the Michigan-Ohio State rivalry was increased by the stakes: a victory by the 12–0 Buckeyes would secure a Big Ten Championship and a spot for them in the BCS National Championship game.
 Michigan had ruined Ohio State attempts at undefeated regular seasons three times in the past decade (1993, 1995, 1996), and hoped to spoil yet another national title bid.

 The game was fittingly intense, with the Wolverines ahead or within striking distance of the Buckeyes for the entire game.
 Maurice Clarett, returning from injury, scored an early touchdown to put the team ahead 7–3, and the defense held Michigan to three first half field goals that included a crucial stop inside the Ohio State ten just before the half.
 Trailing 9–7 in the fourth quarter, Krenzel engineered a drive from the Michigan 43 with 8:30 remaining.
 After gaining a first down on a 4th down quarterback sneak, Krenzel completed a pass (and another play name went into Buckeye legend: Gun Switch Right Dart 59 X Skinny Wheel) to Clarett swinging left out of the backfield ("wheel") while the wide receiver ran a post pattern to decoy the secondary ("X skinny") that resulted in a first down at the Michigan six-yard line.
 Two plays later, with 4:55 to go, Maurice Hall took an option pitch from Krenzel and ran into the endzone from two yards out.

 After a lost fumble with two minutes remaining, Michigan regained possession at its own 20 with only 50 seconds.
 They moved the ball, but the final pass attempt by Michigan quarterback John Navarre, with 0:01 left and long to the endzone, was intercepted by Will Allen.

-With the victory, Ohio State finished the 2002 season by sharing the conference crown with the Iowa Hawkeyes, who also went undefeated in Big Ten play.
+With the victory, Ohio State finished the 2002 season by splitting the conference crown with the Iowa Hawkeyes, who also went undefeated in Big Ten play.